zandrmartin/kv/README.md

     Usage: kv.py [OPTIONS] COMMAND [ARGS]...

     Options:
       --help  Show this message and exit.

     Commands:
-    add     Add a new key:value pair.
-    change  Change the value of an existing key. delete  Delete a key:value pair.
+      delete  Deletes key:value pairs.
       get     Get the value for a given key. list    List all key:value pairs.
+      set     Set a value for a key.

 ## License